 Research tells us that every year a number of young people who complete Year 12 are not engaged in education, employment or training in the year after they leave school.
 The Queensland Department of Education has rolled out Link and Launch services on school sites to support young people who have completed Year 12 but are not in education, employment or training to navigate their options and choose a pathway that will equip them to successfully transition to study, training or work.
-The service will expand to reach 36 sites in 2023.
+The service is now operating in 36 sites.

 How the program works